-- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
-Stop the engine. - 3.
-With the rear brake lever applied, apply the parking brake, and then slowly release the brake pedal. - 4.
+- With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+Stop the engine. - With the rear brake lever applied, apply the parking brake, and then slowly release the rear brake lever. - 4.
 Turn the fuel cock to "OFF".

-EBU20910 Accessories and loading
+Accessories and loading